Integrative Physical Therapy

 Among the most common psychological components of injuries are worries, low concentration, depression, intolerance and disrupted sleep cycles.
 With chronic pain, often the body-mind duo has developed a pattern that feeds the mental components into the physical ones and vice versa, leading to a cycle that is difficult to break without the necessary tools of awareness.

 Pelvic floor physical therapy is used to treat incontinence, difficulty with urination or bowel movements, constipation, chronic pelvic pain, and painful intercourse.
 Women may see a pelvic floor specialist for treatment of vaginismus, endometriosis.
-Men may be treated for painful ejaculation, premature ejaculation and urinary tract issues.
+Men may be treated for post-prostatectomy issues, painful ejaculation, premature ejaculation and urinary tract issues.